Science

 Key Study

-Higher protein intake preserves muscle mass and improves fat loss.
+A higher protein intake maintains muscle mass and improves fat loss.

-• The group with 1.3 g/kg/day lost more fat and retained more muscle mass.
+• The group receiving 1.3 g/kg/day lost more fat and retained more muscle mass.

 Conclusion